rehookify/datepicker/README.md

 The values of offsets could be negative, `-1`, this will add month before current.

 `offsets: [-1, 1]` gives you 3 calendars `November, October, December` (today is November 2022).

+`startDay` - The day of the week that will be the first in the calendar.
+It accepts a number in the range of 0-6, where 0 represents Sunday and 6 represents Saturday.

 #### Dates configuration